The Police and Crime Panel (PCP) holds the Police and Crime Commissioner to account.

 When does the Northamptonshire Police & Crime Panel meet?

-Meetings take place at 2pm at County Hall in Northampton.
-Meetings dates currently scheduled to take place are as follows:
+Meetings take place at 2pm and the dates currently scheduled to take place are as follows:

 How can I find out about what is being discussed at Police and Crime Panel meetings?